 Mechanism of Action

-Wheat grass is a natural source of vitamins and minerals, including vitamins A, C, E, K and B-complex, and iron, calcium, magnesium, and selenium.
+Wheat grass is a natural source of vitamins and minerals including vitamins A, C, E, K and B-complex, as well as iron, calcium, magnesium, and selenium.
 It also contains chlorophyll, amino acids, bioflavonoids such as apigenin, and phenolic compounds (3) (9) (10) (11).
 Some components may have antioxidant effects, as increases in glutathione and vitamin C levels have been noted (2) (4).
 Reductions in neutropenic fever and infection with wheat grass may relate to anti-inflammatory properties of apigenin, which can inhibit adhesion of leucocytes to endothelial cells (9) (12).
 Some constituents may have iron chelation activity (13).

 In animal models, hypolipidemic effects occur through increased fecal cholesterol excretion (1), decreased total cholesterol and malondialdehyde levels, and increased high-density lipoprotein cholesterol (2).